 Whether you are a potential client or a professional introducer, regardless of the “nature” of your project if you follow this very simple procedure you will obtain a very quick response from Capital Corp.

 In addition, we strongly suggest that you submit your project by e-mail .

-The client/introducer e-mails an Executive Summary (Max.
-7 pages) to Capital Corp (CC) which should include the "Core Elements" of the transaction:
+The Client or Project Developer e-mails an Executive Summary (Max.
+7 pages) to Capital Corp, which should include the "Core Elements" of the project:

 a) Detailed identification of the client (Note: The client has to be a corporation);

 b) The capital share of distribution (identification of the shareholders);

 c) Nature and description of the project looking for funding;